LogtalkDotOrg/logtalk3/manuals/_sources/userman/installing.rst.txt

    compiler that does not provide access to version data.

 .. _flag_prolog_conformance:
-.. index:: single: prolog_conformance flag
+.. index:: pair: prolog_conformance; Flag

 ``prolog_conformance``
    Level of conformance of the :term:`backend Prolog compiler` with the